 Step 7: Property valuation

 When you buy a home we'll need to complete a valuation on it as part of your mortgage application.
 This is to ensure the property is worth the price you are paying.
-We'll need a standard valuation to be completed as a minimum, however you can pay extra and have a RICS Homebuyer's report completed which will go into greater detail than a standard valuation.
+We'll need a standard valuation to be completed as a minimum, however you can pay extra and have a structural survey completed which will go into greater detail than a standard valuation.

 Step 8: Your Mortgage Offer

 Once we have assessed your mortgage application and a valuation has been completed, as long as all underwriting checks have been passed we'll issue you with a formal Mortgage Offer.
 When you and your solicitor are happy with everything outlined in the Offer document you'll be ready to exchange contracts.

 Step 9: Exchange of contracts and set a completion date

 You'll now need to exchange contracts with the seller.
 Until you have done this, both you and the seller are able to walk away from the sale.
 Once you have both signed the contracts, you're legally committed to complete the transaction.
 You'll also need to pay your deposit at this point and arrange a completion date.

 Step 10: Insurance